phpearth/docs/interoperability/editor-ide.md

----
-title: "Which editor and IDE to choose for writing PHP code?"
+# Which editor and IDE to choose for writing PHP code?
-updated: "October 5, 2016"
-permalink: "/faq/which-editor-or-ide/"
----

 Most of your time choosing a right tool for the job is important.
 So is picking the editor or IDE (integrated development environment) in which you will write, edit, debug and test your code and spend a lot of your time.